pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

    }

    /**
-    * Returns the colors to render for the tooltip item.
+    * Returns the colors and borders to render for the tooltip item.
     * If returns null, it will be ignored.
     *
     * @param chart chart instance